sarisabban/SinfNet/README.md

 #### For classification
 1. You can train the images on a CNN using the following command:

-`python SinfNet.py --cnn_train NETWORK TRAIN VALID TESTS` example `python SinfNet.py -ct CNN ./dataset/Train ./dataset/Valid ./dataset/Tests`
+`python SinfNet.py --cnn_train NETWORK TRAIN TESTS` example `python SinfNet.py -ct CNN ./dataset/Augmented  ./dataset/Original_Images`

 Where NETWORK is the name of the convolutional neural network that you want to use.
-Choose one of the following [VGG16, VGG19, ResNet50, DenseNet201], TRAIN is the directory that contains the training set, VALID is the directory that contains the validation set, and TESTS is the directory that contains the test sets.
+Choose one of the following [VGG16, VGG19, ResNet50, DenseNet201], TRAIN is the directory that contains the training set and it will be split into a train (75%) and validation (25%) sets, and TESTS is the directory that contains the test sets, if the images were augmented then the test set should be the original un-augmented images.

 2. Training, loss, and confusion matrix figures will be generated after the training is done.
 An evaluation on the test set will be performed and the result printed on the terminal.